Devils' Line

-Devils' Line (デビルズライン, Debiruzu Rain) is a Japanese dark fantasy manga series written and illustrated by Ryo Hanada.
+Devils' Line (デビルズライン, Debiruzu Rain) is a Japanese manga series written and illustrated by Ryo Hanada.
 It was serialized in Kodansha's seinen manga magazine Monthly Morning Two from March 2013 to December 2018.
 The manga is licensed for English release in North America by Vertical.
 An anime television series adaptation by Platinum Vision aired from April to June 2018.

 Plot

 In modern Japan, vampires live peacefully among humans.
 Yūki Anzai, a half human, half-vampire, is a member of the Metropolitan Police Department's Public Safety Division 5 and is in charge of cracking down on vampire crimes.
 During an investigation on a series of vampire murders, he meets graduate student Tsukasa Taira, and the two are drawn to each other, and soon become embroiled in a conspiracy involving the "CCC", an organization that schemes to eliminate vampires, and the mastermind behind the plot.